 Is it safe to go through the X-ray machines or full-body scanners?

-The advice given by the Civil Aviation Authority regarding pumps and scanners is as follows:
+The advice given on the Civil Aviation Authority website regarding pumps and scanners is as follows:

 "There are a number of manufacturers of insulin pumps and unfortunately they do not all give the same advice.
 This varies from assurance that the pumps can safely go through any screening equipment, including X-ray equipment, to advice that the equipment may be affected by even the low-dose X-ray equipment used in some whole-body scanners.